Eventing Clinic with Larisa Quirk. Larisa will be coming back later this year!

-Long Rein Clinic with Richard Malmgren, July 2022
+Long Line Clinic with Richard Malmgren.
+May 10th.

 Regular long rein sessions with Richard Malmgren have become a valuable component of our training program.
 In Richard’s skillful hands and without the influence of a rider, the horse can better understand their body, improve their posture and release tension allowing better circulation of the energy generated by their hind legs.
 This work benefits horses of all levels and across disciplines.
 Click here to read an excellent article by Dr. Thomas Ritter.